airpair/unit-testing-angularjs-applications/post.md

 ####Specs

-We create the basic structure of the test suite loading the mocked service after the controller's module.
+We write the essential structure of the test suite loading the mocked service after the controller's module.

 ```javascript
 describe('Controller: MyController', function() {